mridubhatnagar/blogs-backup/ckyl742n703pt95s1h5g55hfe.md

 ## 🤓 **Why I decided to write this post?**

-To have why I started as a reminder.
-When next time my mind plays the game of switching a platform.
+When next time my mind plays the game of switching the platform.
+This post will be a reminder of why I started.

 🤔 Did you also face the same problem?
 How did you decide on your platform?